ceari/edacc_web/specification.rst

-The Web Competition Sytem will build on the existing EDACC infrastructure, i.e. the Java Swing Application to create experiments, an (extended) EDACC database that stores all data used by the system (such as solvers, instances, ...) and the client, to run the experiments that are conducted in the competition on a computer cluster.
+The Web Competition Sytem will build on the existing EDACC infrastructure, i.e. the Java Swing Application to create experiments, an (extended) EDACC database that stores all data used by the system (such as solvers, instances, experiments, ...) and the client, to run the experiments that are conducted in the competition on a computer cluster.

 A competition consists of several phases, which will be explained in detail in the